 These two rates are mainly used to maintain the supply of money in the economy, i.e. to increase or decrease liquidity.

-Content: Repo rate Vs Reverse repo rate
+Content: Repo Rate Vs Reverse Repo Rate

 |Basis for Comparison||Repo Rate||Reverse Repo Rate|

-|Purpose||To fulfill the deficiency of funds.||To ensure liquidity in the economy.|
+|Purpose||To fulfill the deficiency of funds.||To manage liquidity in the economy.|

 |Controls||Inflation||Money supply in the economy.|